-Metro Station; the re-striping of the pedestrian crosswalks at eight intersections along Rhode Island Avenue, NE; and the reconstruction of an ADA accessible ramp at the intersection on Rhode Island Avenue, NE and Bladensburg Road, NE.
-The cost of these improvements is approximately \$35,000.
-NE: Two locations between Washington Place, NE and 10th Street, NE; One location between Bryant Street, NE and 12th Street, NE; and Two locations between Brentwood Road, NE and Montana Avenue, NE.
-B.7.
-The Applicant shall pay for the restriping of the crosswalks located at the intersections of Rhode Island Avenue, NE and the following streets: 10th Street, NE; Bryant Street, NE; 12th Street, NE; Saratoga Avenue, NE; Douglas Street, NE; Brentwood Road, NE; 14th Street, NE; and Montana Avenue, NE.
-B.8.
-The Applicant shall pay for the ADA ramp reconstruction at the intersection of Rhode Island Avenue, NE and Bladensburg Road, NE.
+- Two locations between Washington Place, NE and 10th Street, NE; - One location between Bryant Street, NE and 12th Street, NE; and - Two locations between Brentwood Road, NE and Montana Avenue, NE. - B.7.
+The Applicant shall pay for the restriping of the crosswalks located at the intersections of Rhode Island Avenue, NE and the following streets: 10th Street, NE; Bryant Street, NE; 12th Street, NE; Saratoga Avenue, NE; Douglas Street, NE; Brentwood Road, NE; 14th Street, NE; and Montana Avenue, NE. - B.8.
+The Applicant shall pay for the ADA ramp reconstruction at the intersection of

+Rhode Island Avenue, NE and Bladensburg Road, NE.

 B.9.
 The cost of the improvements noted in B.6 - B.8 will be \$35,000.
-Prior to the issuance of a Certificate of Occupancy for the buildings approved in the Second-Stage PUD application that includes buildings with frontage on Rhode Island Avenue, NE, the Applicant will provide evidence that it has paid for these improvements in public space.
-Effective and Safe Vehicular and Pedestrian Access - C.1.
-The Applicant will abide by the following Transportation Mitigation measures.
-The Applicant agreed to abide by a series of Transportation Mitigation measures, which would be accomplished prior to the issuance of certificates of occupancy at varying stages of development of the project. • Prior to the issuance of a Certificate of Occupancy for the buildings constructed in Phase 2B, the Applicant shall install a traffic signal at the intersection of Saratoga Avenue and Montana Avenue (to be completed).
+Prior to the issuance of a Certificate of Occupancy for the buildings approved in the Second-Stage PUD application that includes buildings with frontage on Rhode Island Avenue, NE, the Applicant will provide evidence that these improvements in public space have been made.
+[LANGUAGE IN ITALICS HAS BEEN PROVIDED IN RESPONSE TO OAG COMMENTS]

+Effective and Safe Vehicular and Pedestrian Access -

+The Applicant agreed to abide by a series of Transportation Mitigation measures, which would be accomplished prior to the issuance of certificates of occupancy at varying stages of development of the project.